eli0009/ESCE429-Project/README.md

 ```

 ## /projects
 Projects seem to be linked with `/todos/:id/tasksof`.
-Any task created will appear in projects
+Any task created will appear in projects, however deleting ids with not delete any project

 # Bugs